oxbshw/context-engineering/00_foundations/13_quantum_semantics.md

 # 13. Quantum Semantics

-_Understanding meaning as observer-dependent actualization in a non-classical field_
+## Understanding Meaning as Observer-Dependent Actualization in a Non-Classical Field

 > "Meaning is not an intrinsic, static property of a semantic expression, but rather an emergent phenomenon actualized through the dynamic interaction between the expression and an interpretive agent situated within a specific context."
 > — [**Agostino et al., 2025**](https://arxiv.org/pdf/2506.10077)
->

 ## 1. Introduction

 Recent advances in our understanding of language models have revealed the inadequacy of classical approaches to meaning.
 While prior modules have established the foundational concepts of context as a continuous field with emergent properties, this module extends that framework by introducing quantum semantics—a paradigm that models meaning as fundamentally observer-dependent, contextual, and exhibiting non-classical properties.